Bijvoetite-(Y): Notes on chemistry

 Other rare-earth elements substituting for yttrium ("REE" in the given formula) are mainly neodymium, samarium, gadolinium, and dysprosium, with minor cerium, europium, terbium and erbium.
 This is in slight opposition to the original reported analysis, that had dysprosium, gadolinium and terbium as main substituting REE.

 Occurrence and association

 Bijvoetite-(Y) was found in the Shinkolobwe dolomite-hosted uranium deposit, Republic of Congo, where it occurs in an oxidation zone, together with numerous other uranium minerals: lepersonnite-(Gd), becquerelite, curite, kasolite, oursinite, rutherfordine, schoepite, sklodowskite, soddyite, studtite, torbernite, and uranophane.

 Crystal structure

-Although originally though to be orthorhombic, bijvoetite-(Y) was later shown to be monoclinic.
+Although originally thought to be orthorhombic, bijvoetite-(Y) was later shown to be monoclinic.
 The structural formula of the mineral is [M3+83+(H2O)25(UO2)16O8(OH)8(CO3)16](H2O)14, where M = (Y,REE).
 The structure has 16 uranium sites, with uranium belonging to near-linear uranyl groups.
 The important features of the structure are: